commercetools/commercetools-sync-java/docs/usage/SHOPPING_LIST_SYNC.md

 target CTP project.
 The shopping lists in the target project need to have the `key` fields set, otherwise they won't be matched.

-3. Shopping list can have a reference to their [Type](https://docs.commercetools.com/api/projects/shoppingLists#set-custom-type) of their custom fields.
-The `Type` references should be expanded with a key.
+3. The sync expects all variants of the supplied list of `LineItemDraft`s to have their `sku` fields set.
+Also, all the variants in the target project are expected to have the `sku` fields set.

+4. Every shopping list may have several references including `customer` and their shopping list `type`, line item `type` and text line item `type` with custom fields etc.
+All these referenced resources are matched by their `key`s.
 Any reference that is not expanded will have its id in place and not replaced by the key will be considered as existing resources on the target commercetools project and the library will issue an update/create an API request without reference resolution.
+Therefore, in order for the sync to resolve the actual ids of those references, those `key`s have to be supplied in the following way:

-     - When syncing from a source commercetools project, you can use [`mapToShoppingListDraft`](https://commercetools.github.io/commercetools-sync-java/v/2.4.0/com/commercetools/sync/shoppinglists/utils/ShoppingListReferenceResolutionUtils.html#mapToShoppingListDrafts-java.util.List-) method that maps from a `ShoppingList` to `ShoppingListDraft` to make them ready for reference resolution by the shopping list sync:
+     - When syncing from a source commercetools project, you can use [`mapToShoppingListDraft`](https://commercetools.github.io/commercetools-sync-java/v/3.0.0/com/commercetools/sync/shoppinglists/utils/ShoppingListReferenceResolutionUtils.html#mapToShoppingListDrafts-java.util.List-) method that maps from a `ShoppingList` to `ShoppingListDraft` to make them ready for reference resolution by the shopping list sync:

     ````java
     final List<ShoppingListDraft> shoppingListDrafts = ShoppingListReferenceResolutionUtils.mapToShoppingListDrafts(shoppingLists);
     ````

-4. After the `sphereClient` is set up, a `ShoppingListSyncOptions` should be built as follows:
+5. After the `sphereClient` is set up, a `ShoppingListSyncOptions` should be built as follows:
 ````java
 // instantiating a ShoppingListSyncOptions
 final ShoppingListSyncOptions shoppingListSyncOptions = ShoppingListSyncOptionsBuilder.of(sphereClient).build();